chiostro/widgets-termux/README.md

 ```bash
 tar -xvf widgets.tar -C ~/
 ```
-This will create or update the folder for all my projects availabe in GitHub :
+This will create or update the folder for all my projects available in GitHub :

 ~/.shortcuts/
 The scripts in this folder will automatically appear in Termux:Widget.